georgeonalo/rentzone-github-actions-terraform-ecs-project/README.md

 In summary, this project highlights my expertise with cloud service providers like: AWS and

-My familiarity with DevOps tools and processes such as:
+My familiarity with DevOps tools and processes such as;
 -CI/CD pipelines
 -GitHub Actions
 -Linux